TheAthiest0001/CVportforlio/README.md

 ---

-## Reflection on GitHub Pages (STAR Method)
+## Reflection on GitHub Pages

 **Situation:**
-I needed to publish my portfolio using GitHub Pages.
+Publish my portfolio using GitHub Pages.

 **Task:**
-My task was to make my portfolio accessible online through a working link.
+ Make my portfolio accessible online through a link.

 **Action:**
-I enabled GitHub Pages in the repository settings and selected the correct branch.
+I made GitHub Pages in the repository settings and selected branch.

 **Result:**
-I successfully published my portfolio and learned how to deploy content using GitHub Pages.
+Published my portfolio and learned how to deploy content using GitHub Pages.